crudecomputer/jrny/README.md

 (and sometimes proprietary) migration tools that execute changes via Python, Java, etc. or via YAML files.

-> <sup>1</sup> While Postgres is the only current target, the attempt is to design `jrny`
+> <sup>1</sup> While Postgres is the only current target, it could theoretically be extended
-> in a way that proves reasonably extensible to other databases in the future.
+> in the future to support other databases, though extensibility is not an immediate goal.

 ## Primary Opinions